WWE News: Heartbreak For Roman Reigns As Brother ‘Rosey’ Dies, Was Heart Failure The Cause Of Death?

 During his tenure with the WWE Rosey became a bodyguard figure to the then RAW general manager Eric Bischoff.
 After leaving the WWE Rosey appeared on other wrestling franchises including All Japan Wrestling and AWF.

-Rosey’s death comes at a time when Reigns has been absent from WWE, reportedly because of a ferocious attack by Braun Strowman on Monday Night Raw 10-days ago.
+Rosey’s death comes at a time when Reigns has been absent from WWE, reportedly because of a ferocious attack by Braun Strowman on Monday Night Raw 10 days ago.
 As was reported in the Inquisitr at the time, Strowman threw Reigns around like a rag-doll, before overturning an ambulance with Reigns inside.

 It was no surprise when Reigns didn’t appear on this week’s Monday Night Raw, but earlier this week the WWE announced that Reigns will have an opportunity for payback against Strowman at the Payback PPV on April 30.